initpy/go-book/control.rst

 And this makes the code a lot cleaner, and easy on the eyes.

 the only place you typically see semicolons is separating the clauses of for loops and the like; they are not necessary after every statement.

-Note that you can use semicolons to separate sevral statements written on the same line.
+Note that you can use semicolons to separate several statements written on the same line.

 The one surprise is that it's important to put the opening brace of a construct